Memphis-Cat/NvidiaDriverMac/README.md

 > [!WARNING]
-> The only NVIDIA GPU that is gonna be tested is gonna be the RTX 3060 TI.
+> The only NVIDIA GPU that is gonna be tested is gonna be the RTX 3060 TI, other NVIDIA GPUS can not work.

 ## Goal